react-navigation/react-navigation.github.io/docs/native-stack-navigator.md

 #### `gestureEnabled`

 Whether you can use gestures to dismiss this screen.
-Defaults to `true`, Only supported on iOS.
+Defaults to `true`,

+Gestures are only supported on iOS.
+They can be disabled only when `stackPresentation` is `push`.

 #### `stackPresentation`